joachimbbp/openvdb_docker/README.md

 # Docker for OpenVDB
 This project is a Dockerfile for [OpenVDB](https://www.openvdb.org/).
 It includes NumPy support and default grids (`FloatGrid`, `BoolGrid`, and `Vec3sGrid`) only for fast build times.

+This dockerfile is intended for local builds.
+It does not specify system architecture and will default to whatever architecture you build it on.

 This dockerfile is used in [Neurovolume](https://github.com/joachimbbp/neurovolume) but should also be applicable to many scientific visualization projects.

 It was made by [Zach Lipp](https://github.com/zachlipp) and Joachim Pfefferkorn (but mostly Zach) at the [Recurse Center](https://www.recurse.com/)